-Specifically, NLP is a form of vocal and gestural hypnotism that is used by some public speakers—politicians, for example.
-In such a context, NLP is used to psychologically manipulate the listener without his or her knowledge.
+Specifically, neuro-linguistic programming is a form of vocal and gestural hypnotism that is used by some public speakers—politicians, for example.
+In such a context, neuro-linguistic programming is used to psychologically manipulate the listener without his or her knowledge.
 Most likely, some form of neuro-linguistic programming has been used on people throughout history.
-NLP leverages factors such as tone of voice, vocal modulation, pacing, leading, and anchoring to implant a suggestion directly into the subconscious, bypassing the critical thinking factors of the conscious mind.
+Neuro-linguistic programming leverages factors such as tone of voice, vocal modulation, pacing, leading, and anchoring to implant a suggestion directly into the subconscious, bypassing the critical thinking factors of the conscious mind.
 Some speakers use a teleprompter rather than written notes or memorization, because such technology can help cue the user’s speech patterns, timing, hand gestures, etc., in addition to the content.

 This type of hypnosis, covert or not, is incompatible with the Christian faith.
 We don’t need hypnosis or any kind of pseudoscientific behavioral modifications.
 Our behavior is modified progressively as we become sanctified in Christ.
 In addition, Christians ought to carefully compare the things we hear and see with the truth of God’s Word.
 We are told in 2 Corinthians 10:4–5, “The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds.
 We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”
 Our thoughts are thus seen as something we need to conquer with spiritual weapons.

-At all times, Christians ought to protect themselves by thinking about “whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable . . .”
-(Philippians 4:8).
-Believers are to rely upon God for all things, including behavioral modification.
+At all times, Christians ought to protect themselves by thinking about “whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable” (Philippians 4:8).
+Believers are to rely upon God for all things, including behavior modification.